scottyaslan/nifi-registry-prototype/src/platform/core/README.md

 # core

-Core Teradata UI Platform for layouts, icons, custom components and themes.
-This should be added as a dependency for any project that wants to use layouts, icons and themes for Angular Material.
+Core NiFi Registry UI Platform for layouts, icons, custom components and themes.
+This should be added as a dependency for any project that wants to use layouts, icons and themes for Angular Material or Teradata Covalent.

 The core will have custom components that enforce standards and best practices through built-in design patterns.